rupali-codes/LinksHub/CONTRIBUTING.md

 **Closing the issue**

-* While closing the issue, please leave a reasonable comment that Why you're closing the issue
+* If you decide to close the issue, please leave a brief comment describing why(e.g., I'm busy with other obligations.) before you do.
-* If the Pull Request associated with issue get's mereged and the issue still remains open, it's you're responsibility to close the issue
+* **Note:** If the Pull Request associated with the issue gets merged and the issue still remains open, it's **your** responsibility to close the issue.

 ## Commits
 * Please keep your commit message short and clear.